zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-google.md

 The other is the one who has a lowly attached mind.

 [APZ 151.6] (# apz151.6) # apz151.6 .ref .apz} "unbound by caste (home)
-There will be a mind, ”said the BuddhaMinds that are not connected with the consciousness of the world There will be minds that are not connected by the genus Pest.
+There will be a mind, "said the BuddhaMinds that are not connected with the consciousness of the world There will be minds that are not connected by the genus Pest.
 Habitat unaffected by pests There will be hearts.
 There are minds that are not connected with the Chivara pest.
 Pindapatha There will be minds unbound by pests.
 Hearts unaffected by pests